 So, if you want to save more on power consumption, you may ask your LED screen supplier for an LED screen with a dual-voltage power supply design.

 - PCB Board Design

 There are also two different PCB board designs used in LED screens.
 A PCB board design, often referred to as Common Anode, adopts a unified power supply.
 It utilizes the same amount of power regardless of whether the voltage of LEDs is lower.
 And there’s the energy-saving PCB board design called Common Cathode.

 The driving IC is an essential component of any LED display screen.
 It acts as the nervous system of your LED screen.
 It is an integrated circuit that controls the brightness and backlighting colors of the LED display.

-A typical driving IC like the IC: ICN2037 can save energy of up to 8% only.
+A typical driving IC like the IC: ICN2037 can save up to 8% energy.
 While a newer version of driving IC like IC: ICN2049 can help you save up to 25% on your power consumption

 - Brightness Attenuation

-The LED brightness will start to decrease after a certain period of being used.
-There might also be inconsistencies in the color production and brightness attenuation of diodes.
+The LED brightness will decrease after a certain period of being used.
+There might also be inconsistencies in diodes’ color production and brightness attenuation.

 The red, green, and blue may have different attenuation.
-As a result, you must not use the amount of electricity they used to consume.
+As a result, you must not use the electricity they consume.